-When you apply for a job at IA, we may process the following data in order to deal with your job application:
+When you apply for a job at IA, we may process the following data to deal with your job application:

 - Cover letter with your reasons for applying, certificates, references and where relevant: assessment results.

-When rendering its services IA may process personal data from other third parties, for example shipping agents, port authorities, witnesses, experts, court officials, receivers, clients of IA’ clients, governmental officials, lawyers, advisors and notaries with whom IA is in contact.
-We may process the following (categories) of personal data:
+When rendering services IA may process personal data from other third parties, for example shipping agents, port authorities, witnesses, experts, court officials, receivers, clients of IA’ clients, governmental officials, lawyers, advisors and notaries with whom IA is in contact.
+IA may process the following (categories) of personal data:

-Please note that we may use camera surveillance at our offices.
+Please note that IA may use camera surveillance at our offices.
 If this is the case, it will be clearly indicated.

 On the basis of which legal processing grounds and for which purposes does IA process your personal data?